egudino20/FutbolAnalysis/README.md

 Download the files from this repository and open them with Jupyter Notebook.
 The instructions should hopefully be straight forward for all files.

 ## StrikerAnalysis file
-The 1st code file to run is the "StrikerAnalysis", where I import, clean and plot the data To run that code, all you need to do is click "Run" in the top bar in Jupyter Notebook.
+The 1st code file to run is the "StrikerAnalysis", where I import, clean and plot the data.
+To run that code, all you need to do is click "Run" in the top bar in Jupyter Notebook.
 There are some minor manual adjustmentes which I detail in the file.

 After you have run that file, you can then start making your own tables using Soccerment data.